 However, it could also be an underlying issue with your compressor.
 In this case, it's crucial to contact a qualified HVAC technician for further assistance.

 Apart from the ones mentioned above, there can be several other reasons why your smart or non-smart thermostat is short cycling:

 - Damaged Transformer

 - Higher Cycle Rate in Thermostat

 If possible, try rectifying these yourself, waiting it out, or getting help from a professional.

-As you can see there are more than a dozen reasons why short cycling might occur in your HVAC system.
+As you can see there are more than a dozen reasons why your Honeywell thermostat is short cycling.
 However, most of the time, replacing the batteries or bypassing the thermostat can help you get a firm idea of why this is happening.

 So if your thermostat isn’t to blame, it might be your heating or cooling system.
 If which case, I highly recommend getting the help of a professional.